RonaldAllanRivera/woocommerce-gift-message/README.md

 # WooCommerce Gift Message

-Adds a Gift Message text field (max 150 characters) to WooCommerce product pages and persists it from cart → order → admin → emails.
-Includes an Orders admin column and minimal UI enhancements.
+Adds a production‑ready Gift Message experience to WooCommerce: a max‑150‑character (filterable) field on product pages with live validation, end‑to‑end persistence (cart → checkout → order → emails), HPOS/Blocks‑compatible admin listing, minimal assets, and an admin‑only REST API for headless integrations.

 ## Overview
 - Frontend text input on single product pages.